 Payroll service provider PayChoice shut down its online service for the second time in less than a month on Wednesday in response to another data breach by hackers.

 Brian Krebs of Tthe Washington Post reported the breach in his SecurityFix column.
-PayChoice chief executive Robert Digby confirmed the breach in an email reply to Krebs, saying that the site,
+PayChoice chief executive Robert Digby confirmed the breach in an email reply to Krebs, saying that the site, Online Employer, was briefly taken offline and reopened with limited functions.
+As of Friday afternoon, the site was displaying the message, "**Attention** Employee Services is temporarily unavailable."

 The company notified clients Thursday after some customers noticed phony employees beinig added to their payroll, according to Krebs.